-Parameter is global, stored non-volatile in ME and not reset by AT&F. Setting takes effect after next USB interface enumeration.

-Parameter shall be given in HEX format, maximum 4 characters.
+Parameter is global, stored non-volatile in ME and not reset by AT&F. Setting will be active after ELS61-E restart.
+Parameter shall be given in HEX format, maximum 4 characters, and cannot be set to 0.

 Please note that this parameter is effective only if the customized Device Descriptor <deviceDescr>=1 is enabled.